Web3 DevOps service providers in 2026: RPC Fast edition

 Gart Solutions

-Gart Solutions is a DevOps and cloud engineering company that has expanded its expertise into Web3 DevOps services, with a focus on infrastructure automation, security, and high-availability environments for blockchain projects.
+Gart Solutions is a DevOps and cloud engineering company that has expanded its expertise into Web3 DevOps services, focusing on infrastructure automation, security, and high-availability environments for blockchain projects.
 Headquartered in Eastern Europe, the company supports Web3 teams by delivering DevOps-as-a-Service across decentralized networks, validator systems, and smart contract pipelines.

 Pros: